-Our research team provides evidence that Souvenaid, a nutritional drink, may help improve some aspects of memory in people who have mild cognitive impairment.
+Our research team examined evidence on the nutritional drink Souvenaid, that was claimed to help improve some aspects of memory in people who have mild cognitive impairment.

-The drink is approved as a food for medical purposes for people in the earlier stages of the condition and is available at pharmacies or from the company Nutricia at £3.50 for a daily dose.
+The drink is approved as a food for medical purposes for people in the earlier stages of the condition.
 As it is a medical drink, it should not be purchased without first consulting your doctor or memory clinic about whether it is right for you.

 What was this trial and what were the results?

 The study involved 311 people who had mild cognitive impairment, which is a condition where someone has mild memory problems that are not severe enough for them to be diagnosed with dementia.

 The study participants had also had tests like brain scans or spinal taps (also known as lumbar punctures) to show that their memory problems were most likely due to the very early stages of Alzheimer’s disease.

 Half of the people on the trial took the drink containing Fortasyn Connect once a day for two years.
 The other half took a drink with the same calorie content but without the active ingredient.
 When the researchers analysed the results at the end of the trial, there was no difference in the number of people who progressed from mild cognitive impairment to dementia during the study.

 There was also no difference in scores in a specific series of memory and thinking tests called the neuropsychological test battery (NTB).
 However, when the researchers used more sensitive tests they found that the people who had taken the drink containing Fortasyn Connect had reduced decline of cognitive and functional performance over two years as judged by a clinician.